tokenized/specification/README.md

 ### Basic Types

-* `Action` implements a base interface for all message types.
+* `Action` implements a base interface for all action message types.
 Provides the ability to serialize the data as a Bitcoin OP_RETURN script.

-* `Asset` is the interface for asset payloads.
+* `Asset` is the interface for asset payloads contained in Asset Definition (A1) and Asset Creation (A2) actions.
 Provides the ability to serialize asset data.

-* `Message` is the interface for message payloads.
+* `Message` is the interface for message payloads contained in Message (M1) actions.
 Provides the ability to serialize message data.

-* `OpReturnMessage` implements a base interface for all message types.
-Provides the ability to serialize the data as a Bitcoin OP_RETURN script and to request the variable payload data.

-* `PayloadMessage` is the interface for messages that are derived from payloads, such as asset types and message types.
-Provides the ability to serialize the data.

 * `TxId` represents a Bitcoin transaction ID.
 It is the double SHA256 hash of the serialized transaction.